dansackett/pamplona/README.md

 That's where Saltstack comes in.

-By defining all of my applications and packages in Salt config files I can add new packages and apply them to any server in my Salt network.
+By defining all of my applications and packages in Salt config files I can add new packages and apply them to any minion in my Salt network.
 Salt has its rough edges but when it comes to installing dependencies on servers and communicating within a network of servers it really shines.

-From this setup you can add minion servers across the internet and run them directly from your desktop.
-Making package updates, managing databases, and ensuring processes are kept alive can all be done without SSHing into the machine.

-That is my hope at least.

 ## Getting Started